CycleCloudCommunity/cyclecloud_arm/README.md

         az vm list-ip-addresses -o table -g ${RESOURCE-GROUP}

-* Login to the webserver using the `cycleadmin` user, and the `cyclecloudAdminPW` password defined in the `params-cyclecloud.json` parameters file.
-*
+* The first time you access the webserver, the Azure CycleCloud End User License Agreement will be displayed, and you will be prompted to accept it.
+* After that, you will be prompted to create an admin user for the application server.
+For consistency, it is recommended that you use `cycleadmin` as the username.

-## Using the CycleCloud CLI
+## Initialize the CycleCloud CLI
-* The CycleCloud CLI is required for importing custom cluster templates, and is installed in the **cycleserver** VM.
-SSH access into this VM is not directly accessible -- you have to first SSH into the admin jumpbox to reach it.
+* The CycleCloud CLI is required for importing custom cluster templates and projects, and is installed in the **Azure CycleCLoud** VM.
+* To use the CLI, SSH into the VM with the private key that matches the public key supplied in the parameter file.
+The SSH user is `cycleadmin` by default unless you modified that in the `params-cyclecloud.json` file.

-* In the Azure portal, retrieve the full DNS name of the CycleCloud server.
-You can then SSH on it with the **cycleadmin** user with the SSH key you provided.
-Once on the CycleCloud server, test the CycleCloud CLI
+* Once on the CycleCloud server, test the CycleCloud CLI

         $ cyclecloud locker list